Christian mortalism: Theological arguments

-Some Christians use Bible verses such as Ecclesiastes 9:5, Psalm 6:5, 115:17, 146:3-4, and John 11:11-14 to argue for soul sleep.
-Theological arguments which contended that the continued existence of the soul was not taught in the Bible were made by mortalists such as Francis Blackburne, Joseph Priestley, and Samuel Bourne.
+Theological arguments that contended that the continued existence of the soul was not taught in the Bible were made by mortalists such as Francis Blackburne, Joseph Priestley, and Samuel Bourne.
 Mortalists such as Richard Overton advanced a combination of theological and philosophical arguments in favor of soul sleep.
 Thomas Hobbes likewise made extensive use of theological argumentation.
 Some mortalists viewed their beliefs as a return to original Christian teaching.
 Mortalists’ theological arguments were also used to contest the Catholic doctrine of purgatory and masses for the dead.

-The British Evangelical Alliance ACUTE report states the doctrine is a "significant minority evangelical view" that has "grown within evangelicalism in recent years".
-Although in modern times some have attempted to introduce the concept of soul sleep into Orthodox thought about life after death, it has never been a part of traditional Orthodox teaching, and it even contradicts the Orthodox understanding of the intercession of the Saints.
+The British Evangelical Alliance ACUTE report states the doctrine of soul sleep is a "significant minority evangelical view" that has "grown within evangelicalism in recent years".
+Although in modern times some have attempted to introduce the concept of soul sleep into Eastern Orthodox thought about life after death, it has never been a part of traditional Eastern Orthodox teaching, and it even contradicts the Eastern Orthodox understanding of the intercession of the Saints.

+Mortalists argue for soul sleep using Bible verses such as Psalm 6:5, 115:17, 146:4, Ecclesiastes 9:5, Luke 8:52-53, John 11:11–14, 1 Corinthians 15:51-54, and 1 Thessalonians 4:16-17.
 Mortalists point to Genesis 2 and Revelation 22, where the Tree of Life is mentioned.
 It is argued that these passages, along with Genesis 3:22–24 teach that human beings will naturally die without continued access to God's life-giving power.

-As a general rule, soul sleep goes hand in hand with annihilationism; that is, the belief that the souls of the wicked will be destroyed in Gehenna (often translated "hell", especially by non-conditionalists and non-universalists) fire rather than suffering eternal torment.
-The two ideas are not exactly equivalent, however, because in principle God may annihilate a soul which was previously created immortal.
+As a general rule, soul sleep goes hand in hand with annihilationism, that is, the belief that the souls of the wicked will be destroyed in Gehenna (often translated “hell,” especially by non-mortalists and non-annihilationists) fire rather than suffering eternal torment.
+The two ideas are not exactly equivalent, however, because in principle God may annihilate a soul that was previously created immortal.
 While annihilationism places emphasis on the active destruction of a person, soul sleep places emphasis on a person's dependence upon God for life; the extinction of the person is thus a passive consequence of separation from God, much like natural death is a consequence of prolonged separation from food, water, and air.